This post may contain affiliate links. Please read our disclosure for more info.

 You should make a point of checking the HVAC and AC systems at least once a year.
 Heating is necessary for your property to be legally rentable, so you want to keep it in check.
 It may work fine now, but if you don’t call in a technician every once in a while, you could wake up to an emergency call one winter morning informing you your tenants are freezing.

 A technician will change all the filters and make sure everything works like a well-oiled machine.
+If you want to know more about HVAC filters, read my post on the differences between MERV 8 and MERV 13 filters.

 Don’t Forget About the Water Heater